MichaelNkong/group-therapy/README.md

 Tests can be run on edge with  : npx playwright test --project="Microsoft Edge".
 The browser type can be changed depending on your preference

 # Futher Improvements
 1) Test cases and logic are located in thesame file.
 This can be seperated for scalabilty and maintainability.
-It can be separated into logic and test cases as well as helper functions.
-The creating of modular test cases improves long-term maintainability.
+It can be separated into logic and test cases as well as helper functions. using modular test cases improves long-term maintainability.

+2) usage of enviromental variables
+3) usage of tags for regresiion or smoke testing